wongatron/calendar/08-feedparser.md

-## Web Feed Formats in 2017 - XML, JSON, YAML, HTML, TXT
+## The State of Web Feed Formats in 2017 - XML, JSON, YAML, HTML, TXT

 Let's celebrate diversity!
 Live and let live!
 Web feed formats today in 2017 include: